 - ‘Assessed’, by an expert third party using science-based criteria; or

 - ‘In Improvement’; sourced from a credible Fishery or Aquaculture Improvement Project (FIP/AIP) or a farm or fishery in the process towards certification.

 This approach enables us to sell responsible seafood even where certification does not exist, or is not feasible for certain species or local fisheries.
-It lets us support smaller fisheries in developing countries.
+It lets us support smaller fisheries and fisheries in developing countries.
 Many of our brands partner with NGOs and other stakeholders to assess our seafood and to set up credible Fishery or Aquaculture in Improvement Projects (FIP/AIPs).
-These help fisheries or farms that are not yet performing to their highest potential improve their practices and move towards a higher level of sustainability.
+These enable us to support fisheries or farms along a path towards improvements and a higher level of sustainability.

 Read more on Alfa Beta’s Fishery and Aquaculture Improvement Projects